adaa-polsl/RuleKit/README.md

 * `in_file` - full path to the training file (in ARFF, CSV, XLS format),
 * `model_file` - name of the output model file (without full path); for each parameter set, a separate model is generated under location *<out_directory>/<parameter_set name>/<model_file>*.

 The `report_file` is created for each parameter set under *<out_directory>/<parameter_set name>/<report_file>* location.
-It contains a common text report for all training files: rule sets, model characteristics, detailed coverage information, training set prediction quality, KM-estimators (for survival problems), etc.
+It contains a common text report for all training files: rule sets, model characteristics, detailed coverage information, training set prediction quality, KM-estimators (for survival problems), etc. Details on its content can be found [here](#51-training-report).

 ### Prediction section